DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-5.md

 Inadequate sharing of information within organisations and across agencies can pose significant safeguarding risks and make it harder to join up children and family services.

+When thinking about developing or purchasing new systems you should consider:

+* how the product can link with early help, virtual school, education, health systems and other existing systems, including across multi-agency partnerships
+* how the product can link with future systems local authorities might adopt
+* how the product meets open API standards
+* examples of collaboration or integration
+* the appropriate and secure transfer of information between systems
+* how the system will support local authorities to meet [data protection regulations](https://ico.org.uk/for-organisations/guide-to-data-protection/)

 ## Supporting interoperability

 Safeguarding and supporting vulnerable children requires many organisations to work together.
 Information needs to be shared between local authorities and other partners such as: